 Using Coal Combustion Byproducts to Create a Green Economy

 Reduce-reuse-recycle is a mantra for the times, and one that Dairyland is committed to following as much as possible in our business operating practices.
-For instance, the coal combustion process used to generate electricity at Dairyland’s Genoa and Alma power plants creates an ash byproduct.
+For instance, the coal combustion process used to generate electricity at Dairyland’s Genoa and Alma generating sites creates an ash byproduct.
 Dairyland has a strong history of recycling the majority of its fly ash annually.
 In 2017, 100 percent of fly ash was recycled from the Genoa Station #3 power plant (G-3).
-In addition, 95 percent of the bottom ash from both G-3 and Alma’s John P. Madgett (JPM) power plant was recycled.
+In addition, 95 percent of the bottom ash from both G-3 and Alma’s John P. Madgett (JPM) sites was recycled.

 Benefits of Dairyland’s ash recycling program

-For each ton of coal Dairyland power plants burn to produce electricity, approximately 5 percent - or 100 pounds - results in an ash byproduct.
+For each ton of coal Dairyland's generating sites burn to produce electricity, approximately 5 percent - or 100 pounds - results in an ash byproduct.
 Approximately 80 percent of this ash byproduct is referred to as fly ash, a light powdery substance captured in the emission control systems at the power plant.
 The remaining 20 percent is bottom ash, a coarse granular material collected at the bottom of the coal furnace.
 Both fly and bottom ash consist of chemical compounds that are commonly found in natural clays and limestone, and are the major components of Portland cement.

 Fly ash is used extensively in concrete - from lightweight applications to ultra strong, load-bearing columns in high-rise buildings.
 Regionally, Dairyland also markets its fly ash to pipe manufacturers for use in underground piping.